aarosil/argo-cd/docs/operator-manual/high_availability.md

 * The `ARGOCD_GRPC_MAX_SIZE_MB` environment variable allows specifying the max size of the server response message in megabytes.
 The default value is 200.
 You might need to increase for an Argo CD instance that manages 3000+ applications.

-### argocd-dex-server, argocd-redis
+### argocd-dex-server

-The `argocd-dex-server` uses an in-memory database, and two or more instances would have inconsistent data. `argocd-redis` is pre-configured with the understanding of only three total redis servers/sentinels.
+The `argocd-dex-server` uses an in-memory database, and two or more instances would have inconsistent data.

+### argocd-redis

+`argocd-redis` is renamed to `argocd-redis-ha`, and pre-configured with the understanding of only three total redis servers/sentinels.

 ## Monorepo Scaling Considerations